GeXiaoguo/Hangfire.MAMQSqlExtension/README.md

     new BackgroundJobServer(serverOptions)
 ```

-4. Specifying a queue when registering the job
+5. Specify a queue when registering the job

 ```
-RecurringJob.AddOrUpdate(jobID, jobAction, cron, "MyQueue");
+RecurringJob.AddOrUpdate(jobID, jobAction, cron, TimeZoneInfo.Local, "MyQueue");
 ```

-5. In addition, since Dashboard is database specific.
-The dashboard will need to be able to deserialize jobs belonging to both applications.
+6. In addition, since the Dashboard is database specific, it has to be shared between the two applications.
+The dashboard will need to be able to deserialize jobs for both applications.
 This means that the Dashboard executable needs to reference both all dlls that the jobs are defined in (e.g. `AppLib1` and `AppLib2`).